sudopluto/learning-how-to-live/age-20.md

 - career
     - accepted co-op at Phillips (test platform software engineer)
+        - Subodh (my boss) ended up leaving half way through
+            - was a pretty cool dude, awesome first boss
+        - learned the value of having good people
+        - learned the value of having a good engineering culture

 - places
     - lived right across from the MFA in a bunk bed